-7-1.
-GENERAL.
-The intake is an important feature of surface-water collection works.
+The intake is an important feature of surface water collection works.
 For fairly deep streams, whose flow always exceeds water demands, the raw water collection facilities generally consist of an intake structure located in or near the stream, an intake conduit and a raw water pumping station.
 Often the intake and pumping station are combined in a single structure.
 On smaller, shallow streams, a channel dam may be required to provide adequate intake submergence and ice protection.
-Inlet cribs of heavy-timber construction, surrounding multiple-inlet conduits, are frequently employed in large natural lakes.
-For impounding reservoirs, multiple-inlet towers, which permit varying the depth of withdrawal, are commonly used.
-Hydraulically or mechanically- cleaned coarse screens are usually provided to protect pumping equipment from debris.
-Debris removed from screens must be hauled to a landfill or other satisfactory disposal site.
-It may be necessary to obtain a permit for construction of an intake from both State and Federal agencies.
+Inlet cribs of heavy timber construction, surrounding multipleinlet conduits, are frequently employed in large natural lakes.
+For impounding reservoirs, multipleinlet towers, which permit varying the depth of withdrawal, are commonly used.
+Hydraulically or mechanically-cleaned coarse screens are usually provided to protect pumping equipment from debris.
+Debris removed from screens must be hauled to a landfill or other satisfactory disposal It may be necessary to obtain a permit for construction of an intake from both State and Federal agencies.
 If the stream is used for navigation, the intake design should include consideration of navigation use and of impact from boats or barges out of control.
-A permit from the U.S. Army District Engineer is required for any construction on navigable waterways.
+A permit from the U.S. Army District Engineer is required if navigation is obstructed.